A touch of Italy for an unforgettable event!

 Claire and Rob, wedding photos in vines at Villa Bellezza, Pepin, Wisconsin

 The last post was about an engagement session taking place in historical building, which places a huge role for families in St Paul and Minneapolis.
-Today, let me share with you Claire and Rob’s wedding which took place some time ago, and who also features some historical buildings.
+Today, let me share with you Claire and Rob’s wedding, which took place some time ago, and who also features some historical buildings.

 It was the first time I was a second shooter on a wedding, and that was actually a pretty cool experience!
-I had absolutely no pressure given the main photographer was taking care of all the important moments.
+I had absolutely no pressure given the chief photographer was taking care of all the important moments.
 So, I had plenty of time to be more creative.

 Table of Contents

 While the bride was getting ready at her venue – having her hair and make-up done at the Apartment – the groom was getting ready at the hotel.
 They actually rented the St. James Hotel in Red Wing (on the south side of the Mississippi River).
 The groom was at the hotel’s new extension, which looked more like a modern apartment than a historic room.

 Anyway, it was an exceptional moment.

 Rob offered a watch to each of his groomsmen and made sure all of them would be in time for the celebration.
 I like the way guys can be pretty relaxed and completely disorganized in such a situation.
 Rob had to press them.
 I like the way he is looking at them in the image taken in the bathroom: it’s a mix of stress and desperation.

 Anyway, when all the guys were ready, we took a couple of pictures in the parking lot, which looks like a warehouse.
 Then we used the old and historic part to stage some group pictures.
 The hotel team helped us a bit with the furniture.

 I have to say that I really love this location.
 It’s such a pleasure to have such a pleasant background for pictures in Minnesota.